BrianJVarley/Angular-RxJS/README.md

 ```

-> Selecting data: Instead of using NgRx selectors, state is queried directly from the service and subscribed to in the component with `combineLatest`.
+> Selecting data: Instead of using NgRx selectors or effects, state is queried directly from the service and subscribed to in the component with `combineLatest`.

 ```JavaScript